The 6 Best LSAT Prep Books [2021 Edition]

 - The book contains some typos and errors.

 The PowerScore LSAT Bible Series is one of the most well-recognized review book options on the market, and certainly one of the most thorough.
 The three individual books focus on Logic Games, Logical Reasoning, and Reading Comprehension.
 The books can be purchased together for a complete overview of LSAT material and well-rounded practice or separately to deep dive into a certain area before the test.
 Students prepping with this set receive 28 official LSAT Logic Games, over a 100 official LSAT Logical Reasoning Questions, and 12 official LSAT Reading Comprehension Passages.
 The book also includes information on common mistakes LSAT tester-takers make so that you can avoid them and study plan outlines to help you manage your time and prep efficiently.

 All questions and exercises are accompanied by detailed explanations that aim to deconstruct the questions so students can understand the elements behind what is being asked and how to solve it.
 The PowerScore LSAT Bible Series is recognized for its concise, but informative explanations.
 This prep series would require the student to get through three books, which may seem tedious or too time consuming, but the clear and to-the-point presentation of material helps with that somewhat.
 Many students favor the style these books use to break down complex concepts and questions.
-Read more user reviews on Amazon.
+Read more user reviews at Amazon.

 - Uses official LSAT questions and exercises.

 - These books can be bought together or separately.

 - The style of material and question explanations are in is informative while also being clear.